Coder2002-MSAdithya/Cloud-App-SSRF/README.md

 This assignment demonstrates a **Server-Side Request Forgery (SSRF)** vulnerability caused by **DNS rebinding**, and shows how enforcing **host-level egress controls** effectively prevents the attack.
-The entire setup runs locally and does not rely on any cloud provider.
+The entire setup runs locally.

 > **Repository note:**
 > The complete and working host-based demonstration and mitigation are implemented in the